Why Should We Monitor Amphibians?

 Populations of Eastern Spadefoots have recently been discovered at JK Black Oak Wildlife Sanctuary and Algonkian Park.
 Since we have little information regarding potential populations in Loudoun County, you can help by learning to identify their unique breeding calls (listen to recordings such as the one below to familiarize yourself with the calls) and record any call that sounds like an Eastern Spadefoot.
-Then upload the recording to the iNaturalist project or email it to Program Coordinator Jenny Erickson at firstname.lastname@example.org for verification.
+Then upload the recording to the iNaturalist project or email it to Program Coordinator Jenny Erickson at email@example.com for verification.
 This will help us attempt to locate other potential populations in the county.

 Amphibian Monitoring Training

 If you’d like to become involved in amphibian monitoring, check our event calendar for training sessions that take place at the beginning of the year, usually in January.
 View the recording of the 2023 virtual training session.